 Picture yourself in this scenario: you’re a parent and it’s your child’s first day of school.
 You send them off with a backpack full of supplies and a lunchbox packed with their favorite foods.
 You watch them walk through the doors of the school and you can’t help but feel a little anxious.
 Will they […]

-5 Tips to Make Thanksgiving More Comfortable for Children with Autism
+Autism & Thanksgiving: 5 Tips to Make the Holiday More Comfortable for Children with ASD

 For many people, Thanksgiving is a time when family members gather together and give thanks.
-While it’s often filled with gobbles of food, American football, storytelling and more, this can also be a stressful time for children and adults with autism spectrum disorder.
+While it’s often filled with gobbles of food, American football, storytelling and more, this can also be a stressful time for children and adults with ASD (autism spectrum disorder).
 The good news is that there are ways to help your child cope with all of the excitement and activity.

 We hope these tips are helpful.
-From our TES family to yours, have a Happy Thanksgiving!
+From our TES family to yours, have a Happy Autism-Friendly Thanksgiving!